MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Change to requirements:**

 The previous version introduced the new prerequisite of Microsoft .NET Framework 4.6.2 for the full client.
 Although not recommended, you can bypass this prerequisite with a custom installation parameter, **DowngradeDotNetRequirement**.
 For more information, see the [client installation section](client-admin-guide.md#how-to-install-the-azure-information-protection-client-for-users) from the admin guide.

-**Fixes**:

-- Support for mapped drives to classify and protecting files.

-- Support for large files (greater than 250 MB) in the Azure Information Protection client viewer.

-- When HYOK is configured, Outlook can apply labels that are configured to use Azure Rights Management templates or AD RMS templates.

 **New features**: